rudderlabs/rudder-blog/content/blog/Introducing-RudderStack.md

 RudderStack’s Data Plane – where all the collection, transformation, and routing of event data happens – is completely **open source**.
 Being open source offers **extensibility** and the power of **customization** – something that is often needed by enterprises.
 Very often, developers working in large organizations find themselves struggling to extend software tools to adapt to their varying and complex requirements.
 For instance, it is not uncommon to see tools such as S3, Redshift, Snowflake, Azure all being supported in the same organization for various reasons.
 At RudderStack, we believe that one open-source platform is a great alternative to using multiple proprietary tools, especially for setting up a fundamental infrastructure such as a data collection and routing layer.
 It also allows for a vibrant developer community to contribute via a wide array of integrations.
 Having an organization behind an open-source project such as ours, you can receive the best of both worlds – all the advantages of open source coupled with an enterprise-grade product and support.

 We are very excited to have built RudderStack.
 If you are worried about protecting your data from unauthorized usage by the third-party tools and are looking for an open-source solution to routing your customer data securely, we’re here to help!

-Do [contact us](https://rudderstack.com/contact/), or [sign up for a demo](https://rudderstack.com/request-a-demo/) to get a more hands-on understanding of RudderStack.
 We are just getting started!

 ## Try RudderStack Today